dima666Sik/Desktop-Chat-Messenger/README.md

 ### Security

-- User password information are encrypted using `SHA3-256` for enhanced security.
+- User password information is encrypted using `SHA3-256` for enhanced security.

 ### Extensibility